feder1402/react-use-state/README.md

 If you find this approach useful, then we can try to do the same for other hooks, such as useEffect, or for other critical React features such as re-renders, component lifecycle, etc.

-## Target sample React app that uses useState
+## Sample React app to test our useState
 I'll use the example React's documentation uses to introduce hooks at as sample code that uses useState.
 Our initial goal is to run this sample code with our implementation of useState and get the exact same behavior as if it were using the original one provided by React.